 emphasize-text: PLACEHOLDER option to the

 .. code-block:: :emphasize-text: PLACEHOLDER echo "Replace PLACEHOLDER text"

 echo "Replace PLACEHOLDER"

-Sometimes, you want to highlight changes in code, for example, lines of code that should be removed or added.
+To highlight changes in code, for example, lines of code that should be added or removed,

 .. code-block:: shell :emphasize-removed: 1 :emphasize-added: 2 echo "Hello World" echo "Hello You"

 echo "Hello World"

 .. code-block:: diff + echo "Hello You" - echo "Hello World"

 + echo "Hello You" - echo "Hello World"

 The rest of the lines render as plain text without syntax highlighting.